 VIDA "Life" is an enterprise-grade healthcare product suite which is been developed as a cloud hospital management system by Cloud Solutions in Sri Lanka which is the technology partner for Cloud Solutions UAE a subsidiary of Dr. Sulaiman Al Habib Medical Group (HMG) the largest medical group in the gulf area.

 The healthcare workers in the Emergency Room (ER) have to keep an eye 24/7, 365 days on the patients that are been treated in the unit.
-There was no proper solution for the ER team to monitor & assist the health conditions of all the patients from a single location in the ER unit.
+There was no proper solution to monitor & assess the health conditions of patients from a single location in the ER unit.

-This was a sole end-to-end design project done by myself.
+This was a team effort which i led and collaborated as a UX designer.
 Areas covered are Research, Ideation, Testing and UI design.

 1-2 Weeks